Qcent/NetJoy/JoySender++/README.md

 It runs in two modes:

 **Mode 1:**
-- JoySender++ tUI uses user created button mapping to emulate an Xbox360 controller on host machine running JoyReceiver++.
+- JoySender++ tUI uses user created button mapping to emulate an Xbox360 controller on host machine running JoyReceiver++ or JoyReceiver++ tUI.

 **Mode 2:**
-- JoySender++ tUI reads input reports from a DS4 controller and sends them to a host machine running JoyReceiver++.
+- JoySender++ tUI reads input reports from a DS4 controller and sends them to a host machine running JoyReceiver++ or JoyReceiver++ tUI.
 This mode will send all data associated with DS4 device i.e. gyro, accelerometer, touchpad, battery, etc

 ![Connected](./../screenshots/sendConnected.gif)